haolam05/MiniSlack/README.md

     ```
 ### Get workspace by id

-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True.
+(Must be the workspace owner or a member of the workspace)
 * Request
   * Method: GET
   * URL: /api/workspaces/:id